Orlando Arcia Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.6 K/9, the fourth-best in the league.
+- The pitching staff for the Phillies has a collective 9.4 K/9, the fourth-best in MLB.

-- The Phillies have the 24th-ranked team ERA across all MLB pitching staffs (4.66).
+- The Phillies have the 24th-ranked team ERA among all league pitching staffs (4.65).

-- Phillies pitchers combine to allow 51 home runs (one per game), the eighth-fewest in the league.
+- Phillies pitchers combine to give up the ninth-fewest home runs in baseball (53 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.